rmrsk/EBGeometry/Sphinx/source/BVH.rst

 Signed distance function
 ------------------------

-When computing the signed distance function to objects embedded in a BVH, one takes advantage of the hierarcical embedding of the primitives.
+When computing the signed distance function to objects embedded in a BVH, one takes advantage of the hierarchical embedding of the primitives.
 Consider the case in :numref:`Fig:TreePruning`, where the goal of the BVH traversal is to minimize the number of branches and nodes that are visited.
 For the traversal algorithm we consider the following steps: